-An example of the first two years of doctoral course work for a student with strong geography background is provided in Table 1.
-Note: All doctoral students with Departmental funding to support their studies are required to take 10-credit hours of coursework during each semester until they pass their PAC, and 8-credit functional students with the studies are semester until they pass their PAC, and 8-credit functional students with the studies are semester until the studies are semester until the studies are semester until the studies are set for the studies are studies are set for the studies are s hours of coursework during each semester after they have passed their PAC and before they have advanced to candidacy.
+An example of the first two years of doctoral coursework for a student with a strong geography background is provided in Table 1.
+Note: All doctoral students with a full (20 hour/week) assistantship of Departmental funding to support their studies are required to take 8-credit hours of coursework during each semester until they have advanced to candidacy.
+Students who do not receive funding from the Department are required to enroll in at least one credit each semester after coursework is complete and before advancing to candidacy.

 International students in particular need to be sure they are maintaining full time student status based on the number of units they earn per semester.
-For more information on earning units via credits, see: http://www.registrar.umd.edu/current/registration/Full-Time%20Status.html.
+For more information on earning units via credits, see: https://registrar.umd.edu/current/registration/registration.html#ftstat.

-Table 1: Example 1st 4 Semesters Course of Studies Doctoral Student with Strong Geography Background Assumes Advance to Candidacy at end of 4th Semester
+Table 1: Example 1st 4 Semesters Course of Studies

+Doctoral Student with Strong Geography Background Assumes Advance to Candidacy at end of 4th Semester
-Semester 1 Semester 2 Semester 3 Semester 4

-GEOG601 (3) 606 (3) GEOG798 (1)ELEC 6 GEOG 6 or 7 (3)

-GEOG 6 or 7 (3) GEOG798 (1) or 7 (3) GEOG898 (4-8)
+Semester 1 Semester 2 Semester 3 Semester 4 GEOG601 (3) GEOG6/700x (3) GEOG898 (1) GEOG798 (1) GEOG606 (3) GEOG6/700x (3) GEOG608 (1) TLTC798 (2) GEOG898 (7) GEOG798 (1) GEOG898 (8)

-GEOG898 (2) GEOG 6 or 7 (3) GEOG6 6 or 7 (3)

-TLTC798 (2) GEOG608 (1-3) ELEC 6 or 7 (3)